Generic Name: Doxorubicin hydrochloride

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.

-You can ask your pharmacist or doctor for information about Doxorubicin that is written for health professionals.
+This leaflet summarizes the most important information about Doxorubicin.
+If you would like more information, talk with your doctor.
+You can ask your doctor or pharmacist for information about Doxorubicin that is written for healthcare professionals.

 What are the ingredients of Doxorubicin?

-Inactive ingredients: 0.9% sodium chloride, water for injection and hydrochloric acid.
+Inactive ingredients: sodium chloride 0.9%, water for injection, and hydrochloric acid.

 This Patient Information has been approved by the U.S. Food and Drug Administration.

 Pine Brook, NJ 07058 USA